jelber2/sage/README.md

 ### To download enter the following command in a terminal window
     git clone https://github.com/jelber2/sage.git
     # this will create a folder called sage in the current directory
+    # you should see something like this in the terminal:
+    Cloning into 'sage'...
+    remote: Counting objects: 52, done.
+    remote: Compressing objects: 100% (3/3), done.
+    remote: Total 52 (delta 0), reused 1 (delta 0), pack-reused 49
+    Unpacking objects: 100% (52/52), done.
+    Checking connectivity... done.
 ### To update to the newest version,
 ### go to the directory housing the script
     # example: